tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 The `dispatch_once` function from Grand Central Dispatch (GCD) is what permits this behavior.
 It's kind of like a punch card that reads 'admit one.'
 It retains all of its identifying information, but won't permit the application to run the block argument more than once.
 In the current case, that means only instantiating the shared instance one time.
 The code that Apple provides for creating such a shared instance is this somewhat cryptic set of code:

+This is how shared instances are instantiated in Objective-C:

 ```objc
 + (instancetype)shared<#name#> {
     static <#class#> *_shared<#name#> = nil;